pshriva/UnidyID-Coding-Challenge/README.md

 - An RSA key pair (We would discourage you from implementing your own textbook keypair implementation based on exponents and GCD)

-Please find the attached code as my solution for "CREATING AN RGB BITMAP PICTURE OF 128X128 PIXELS" to the given set of requirements.
+Please find the attached code as my solution for "CREATING AN RGB BITMAP PICTURE OF 128X128 PIXELS" to the given challenge.